Student Code of Conduct and Disciplinary Procedures

 7. Administrative Withdrawal: Student may be withdrawn from one or more College courses.

-The student may have an attorney present or an advisor of their choice to advise them but not to act as a spokesperson for the student.
+The hearing shall be private and closed to the public unless otherwise agreed by College officials and the student.
+At the hearing, the Vice President for Student Services will present the allegations against the student, any evidence relevant to the allegations, and will present the recommended disciplinary sanctions to be imposed.
+The student will be afforded an opportunity to respond to the allegations, and to present any evidence and/or witnesses on their behalf.
+The student may bring an attorney or an advisor of their choice (at the student’s own expense) to advise them during the hearing, but not to act as a spokesperson for the student.
 The College may also have its attorney present.
 Any party to the hearing may present witnesses subject to questioning by the Student Conduct Hearing Board.
 All procedural questions are subject to the final decision of the presiding officer.

-If it is found that the student did not violate the Code, all record of charges, documentary evidence and statements shall be destroyed, with only the verbatim record retained.
-If it is found that the student did violate the Code, the Student Conduct Hearing Board shall determine the exact disciplinary penalty and provide written notification to the Vice President for Student Services and the student of its decision.
-The penalty may include any of the sanctions previously identified in this policy and may be more or less severe than the sanctions imposed by the Vice President for Student Services.
+If it is found that the student did not violate the Code, all records of allegations, documentary evidence and statements shall be destroyed, with only the verbatim record retained.
+If it is found that the student violated the Code, the Student Conduct Hearing Board shall determine the disciplinary sanctions to be imposed.
+The disciplinary sanctions may include any of the sanctions previously identified in this policy and may be more or less severe than the sanctions proposed by the Vice President for Student Services.
+The student will be notified, in writing, of the Student Conduct Hearing Board’s determination and rationale for such.
 The decision of the Student Conduct Hearing Board is considered final.

 Students may be accountable both to civil authorities and to the College for acts that constitute violations of federal, state or local laws and of this Code.
-Disciplinary action at the College will normally proceed during the pendency of criminal proceedings and will not be subject to challenges on the ground that criminal charges involving the same incident have been dismissed, reduced or are still pending.
+Disciplinary action at the College will normally proceed during the pendency of criminal proceedings and will not be subject to challenges on

 Interim Suspension